Go to College

 There are also some private sixth form colleges in Oxfordshire.

-Some colleges specialise in job areas like arts, technology, science or agriculture.
+Some colleges also specialise in job areas like arts, technology, science or agriculture.
 There are also colleges which offer specially designed courses for people with disabilities or learning difficulties.

 Carry on learning